 So what time is it?

-That’s the human story of time – thousands of years of sticks in the ground, springs and pendulums, political compromises, and a volunteer-maintained database that quietly keeps the world’s clocks from lying to us.
+That’s the human story of the hour – thousands of years of sticks in the ground, springs and pendulums, political compromises, and a volunteer-maintained database that quietly keeps the world’s clocks from lying to us.